-Against the backdrop of the Russian attack on Ukraine and the resulting sanctions by America, the EU and Switzerland, the effects and side effects of sanctions are a very topical issue.
+Against the backdrop of the Russian attack on Ukraine and the resulting sanctions imposed by America, the EU and Switzerland, the effects and side effects of sanctions are a very topical issue.
 With this article, CURENTIS AG is therefore launching a series of articles on the topic of sanctions and embargoes.

 In the following weeks, articles will appear on the following topics: